umarhassan-mitodl/21g.101-fall-2014/content/pages/syllabus.md

 Selection Criteria of Registration
 ----------------------------------

 Enrollment limited to 16 for pedagogical reasons.
 No auditors.
 Please note that you have to attend the first day of class to maintain your preference level.
-In case of over-enrollment, preference will be given in the following order: Declared minors, declared concentrators, pre-registered students of [21G.076](https://dspace.mit.edu/bitstream/handle/1721.1/109489/21g-076-fall-2009/contents/index.htm?sequence=246), sophomores, freshmen, juniors, seniors and graduate students.
+In case of over-enrollment, preference will be given in the following order: Declared minors, declared concentrators, pre-registered students of {{% resource_link "24fa28fc-939d-40ca-9b58-98c48af7dda1" "21G.076" %}}, sophomores, freshmen, juniors, seniors and graduate students.
 Within each category, priority will be given to pre-registered students, including pre-registered undergraduates who were cut from the same class the previous fall semester due to the enrollment cap.
 Students with prior knowledge of Chinese must contact a Chinese language instructor for a placement test before beginning your studies of the Chinese language at MIT.

 Sign up for
 -----------